 The new iPhone could offer more RAM than the iPhone 7, and might have more storage.
-There's also room for Apple to increase the RAM in next year's iPhones.
 The iPhone 7 reportedly has 2GB of RAM at a time when 4GB is fairly standard for flagship smartphones.

 What Features Will Appear in the iPhone 8?

 Based on the rumor mill, here are the most likely features coming to the next iPhone.iPhone 8 Concept by TechDesigns